Saving Christmas: Plot

-In a framing sequence, Cameron—as himself—addresses the audience from beside a fireplace, explaining his love of Christmas.
+In a framing sequence, Kirk Cameron—as himself—addresses the audience from beside a fireplace, explaining his love of Christmas.
 Cameron goes on to express his views on the contemporary celebration of Christmas, which include his beliefs that atheists have tried to "take the holiday away" and that Santa Claus is a Christian.
 Cameron also criticizes fundamentalist Christians who have politicized the holiday by tying the celebration to Pagan traditions and making accusations that the holiday has become too tied to materialism.

 The film switches to its main narrative, in which Cameron attends a Christmas party at his sister's house.
 There, he notices that his brother-in-law, Christian, is not celebrating like the other guests.
-When asked why Christian tells Cameron that he feels the holiday became too commercialized and consumerist, and that he feels uncomfortable with what he believes are Pagan elements of contemporary Christmas celebration.
+When asked why, Christian tells Cameron that he feels the holiday has become too commercialized and consumerist, and that he feels uncomfortable with what he believes are Pagan elements of contemporary Christmas celebration.
 Cameron tells Christian that he is wrong and recites the story of the Nativity, which is depicted in cartoon form.
 Meanwhile, two guests at the party discuss conspiracy theories.

 Christian complains that several elements of Christmas, most notably Christmas trees, are not biblical in origin.
 Cameron tells him that Christmas trees were God's idea since God created trees.
 He also says that each tree represents a Christian cross; breaking the fourth wall, Cameron encourages the audience to visualize a cross every time they see a Christmas tree.
 Cameron further addresses several other concerns Christian has about the historicity of the holiday, including its date and the role of the Three Wise Men.
 Cameron ties the Nativity directly to the crucifixion, saying that baby Jesus' swaddling cloth was a foreshadowing of his burial shroud, and claims that the gifts of frankincense and myrrh were used to treat dead bodies in a form of primitive embalming.
 Cameron encourages Christian and the audience to place nutcracker dolls around Nativity sets to represent Herod's soldiers during the Massacre of the Innocents.